MisterAbyss/MisterAbyss/README.md

 <p align=center>☆.This guy right here *points to me* has CHRONIC ILLNESS and PAIN!!!
 Because of this I may be inactive for periods of time, please do not worry ^_^!!!.☆

 <p align=center>☆.I do <ins>NOT tolerate 1 to 1 copies of my ponies!!
-Inspo for the design and colors is completely fine!!
+LOOSE inspo for the design and colors is completely fine!!
 I spend a lot of time on them, <ins>my github will be linked to my ponies at all times!!
 If not, it is a COPY</ins>!!! >:(((.☆

+<p align=center>☆.I can't believe I have 2 reiterate the boundary above, do not steal my designs, I will block you.☆

 <p align=center>☆.Tonetags are <ins>highly appreciated</ins>!!
 I have a hard time telling tone over text!!! <:o.☆